-- For off-host backups that use the NDMP Data Mover option to replicate snapshots, see the NetBackup Replication Director Solutions Guide for a list of limitations. - In a clustered environment, Instant Recovery point-in-time rollback is not supported for backups that were made with a disk array snapshot method.
+- For off-host backups that use the NDMP data mover option to replicate snapshots, see the NetBackup Replication Director Solutions Guide for a list of limitations. - In a clustered environment, Instant Recovery point-in-time rollback is not supported for the backups that were made with a disk array snapshot method.
 The disk array snapshot methods are described in the chapter titled Configuration of snapshot methods for disk arrays.
-See "About the new disk array snapshot methods" on page 141. - For the TimeFinder, ShadowImage, or BusinessCopy legacy snapshot methods (when using the NetBackup Media Server or Third-Party Copy Device backup methods): the NetBackup clients must have access to the mirror (secondary) disk containing the snapshot of the client's data.
+See "About the new disk array snapshot methods" on page 145. - For the TimeFinder, ShadowImage, or BusinessCopy legacy snapshot methods (when you use the NetBackup media server or Third-Party Copy Device backup methods): The NetBackup clients must have access to the mirror (secondary) disk containing the snapshot of the client's data.
 The NetBackup clients must also be able to access the primary disk.
-The NetBackup media server only needs access to the mirror (secondary) disk. - For the TimeFinder, ShadowImage, or BusinessCopy legacy snapshot methods, a Volume Manager disk group must consist of disks from the same vendor. - The NetBackup Media Server off-host backup method does not support clients that use client deduplication.
-If the client is enabled for deduplication, you must select Disable client-side deduplication on the policy Attributes tab. - For the NetBackup Media Server or Third-Party Copy Device backup method: the disk must return its SCSI serial number in response to a serial-number inquiry (serialization), or the disk must support SCSI Inquiry Page Code 83. - Multiplexing is not supported for Third-Party Copy Device off-host backups. - For alternate client backup: the user and group identification numbers (UIDs and GIDs) for the files must be available to the primary client and the alternate backup client. - Inline Tape Copies (called Multiple Copies in Vault) is not supported for Third-Party Copy Device off-host backups. - For media servers running AIX (4.3.3 and higher), note the following: - Clients must be Solaris, HP, or AIX. - Requires the use of tape or disk LUNs to send the Extended Copy commands for backup. - The tape must be behind a third-party-copy-capable FC-to-SCSI router, and the router must be able to intercept Extended Copy commands sent to the tape LUNs. - The mover.conf file must have a tape path defined, not a controller path.
+The NetBackup media server only needs access to the mirror (secondary) disk. - For the TimeFinder, ShadowImage, or BusinessCopy legacy snapshot methods, a Volume Manager disk group must consist of disks from the same vendor. - The NetBackup media server off-host backup method does not support the clients that use client deduplication.
+If the client is enabled for deduplication, you must select Disable client-side deduplication on the policy Attributes tab.

+- For the NetBackup media server or Third-Party Copy Device backup method: The disk must return its SCSI serial number in response to a serial-number inquiry (serialization), or the disk must support SCSI Inquiry Page Code 83. - Multiplexing is not supported for Third-Party Copy Device off-host backups. - For alternate client backup: The user and the group identification numbers (UIDs and GIDs) for the files must be available to the primary client and the alternate backup client. - Inline Tape Copies (called Multiple Copies in Vault) is not supported for Third-Party Copy Device off-host backups. - For media servers running AIX (4.3.3 and higher), note the following: - Clients must be Solaris, HP, or AIX. - Requires the use of tape or disk LUNs to send the Extended copy commands for backup. - The tape must be behind a third-party-copy-capable FC-to-SCSI router.
+The router must be able to intercept Extended Copy commands that are sent to the tape LUNs. - The mover.conf file must have a tape path defined, not a controller path.